6-9 Classroom Information

-We will be covering the Montessori mathematics curriculum (computation, fractions, geometry, measurement, etc.) language (reading, writing, word study, etc.), what we refer to as the “cultural subjects” (botany, zoology, physical science, environmental sciences, history, and geography), and art.
-In geography, there will be a special continent-study focus on Oceania and Antarctica second semester.
-If you have special cultural knowledge relating to these geographical areas, please let us know if you would be willing to come in and give a presentation or lend us interesting artifacts or art.
+We will be covering the Montessori mathematics curriculum (computation, fractions, geometry, measurement, etc.) language (reading, writing, word study, etc.), what we refer to as the “cultural” or “cosmic subjects” (botany, zoology, physical science, environmental sciences, history, and geography), music and art.
+In geography, there will be a special continent-study focusing on South America second semester.
+If you have special cultural knowledge relating to this geographical area, please let us know if you would be willing to come in and give a presentation or lend us interesting artifacts or art.
 Your expertise would be greatly appreciated!

 The teacher at the door is available for daily communication needs at arrival (8:15-8:30) and drop off (3:15-3:30).
 We welcome the opportunity to meet with you one-on-one to discuss your child-specific questions and concerns.
 Please set up a time in advance with the lead teacher for this type of meeting so that we can give you the time and attention you deserve.

 Parent teacher conferences happen each semester and are listed in the school calendar.
 The office will send emails to facilitate families signing up for a conference for each child.
 If you have an inflexible schedule, it is very important to sign up early so that you will have a variety of time slot choices.
-No make-up conferences will be scheduled unless by teacher request.
+No make-up conferences will be scheduled unless deemed necessary by the teachers.

-At any point in the year, if the teacher sees a need for in-person parent communication, he or she may contact you at the door or by email to schedule a time.
-For special events both in the classroom and outside of normal hours, classrooms will send emails with the details you need to know in advance.
-We will make every effort possible to only send you important information, so PLEASE READ ALL EMAILS!
-In the event that an email only applies to one group or age level, we will make this clear in the subject of the email and you can disregard it if this does not apply to you.
+At any point during the year, if the teachers see a need for in-person parent communication, they may contact you at the door or by email to schedule a meeting time.
+For special events both in the classroom and outside of normal hours, classroom teachers will send emails with the details you need to know in advance.
+In the event that an email only applies to one group or age level, we will make this clear in the subject of the email and you may disregard it if it does not concern your child.

-For general information on what is happening in the classroom and photos of recent work periods or events, join the classroom blog.
-Register for an Edublogs account and send an email requesting an invitation to the blog (with your user ID) to the lead teacher.
+For general information on what is happening in the classroom and photos of recent work periods or events, join the classroom Facebook Page.

 The daily schedule: